 - Balance mood.
 GABA has an inhibitory effect on overly stimulated neurons.
 Low GABA levels lead to anxiety, depression and insomnia.
 GABA helps restore that balance.
 Promoting a more positive mood which improves focus and relaxation.

 - Boost Human Growth Hormone.
 Bodybuilders and athletes use GABA before resistance training.
-Studies show GABA boosts blood levels of Human Growth Hormone.
-Promoting greater recovery support and lean muscle growth.
+Studies show GABA supplements boost blood levels of Human Growth Hormone.
+Promoting greater recovery support and lean muscle.

 - Recovery from addiction.
 Some addiction doctors have been administering drugs that enhance the brain’s GABA-receptors.
 Normalizing GABA receptors takes away the craving and anxiety that one would typically experience in the absence of the addictive drug.